In rare rebuke of Putin, Trump urges Russia to 'STOP!' after deadly attack on Kyiv

 With his assertion that Putin demonstrated “very bad timing" with the massive attack, Trump appeared to suggest that the Russian leader was doing himself no favors toward achieving the Kremlin's demand that any peace agreement include Russia keeping control of Crimea as well as Ukrainian territory in the Luhansk, Donetsk, Zaporizhzhia and Kherson regions it has seized since invading in February 2022.

 Later Thursday during an Oval Office meeting with Norwegian Prime Minister Jonas Gahr Støre, Trump said that Crimea was taken from Ukraine without a fight.
-He also noted that annexation of the Ukrainian peninsula happened under President Barack Obama's watch.
+He also noted that annexation of the Black Sea peninsula happened under President Barack Obama's watch.

 Asked what Putin is doing now to help forge a peace deal, Trump responded, “stopping taking the whole country, pretty big concession.”